elastisys/compliantkubernetes/docs/adr/0006-use-standard-kubeconfig-mechanisms.md

 # Use Standard Kubeconfig Mechanisms

 - Status: accepted
-- Deciders: Architecture Meeing
+- Deciders: Architecture Meeting
 - Date: 2021-02-02

 ## Context and Problem Statement

 To increase adoption of Welkin, we were asked to observe the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Currently, Welkin's handing of kubeconfig is astonishing.
-Most tools in the ecosystem use the standard `KUBECONFIG` environment variable and kubecontext implemented in the client-go library.
+Most tools in the ecosystem use the standard `KUBECONFIG` environment variable and KUBECONFIG context implemented in the client-go library.
 These tools leave it up to the user to set `KUBECONFIG` or use the default `~/.kube/config`.
-Similarly, there is a default kubecontext which can be overwritten via command-line.
+Similarly, there is a default KUBECONFIG context which can be overwritten via command-line.
 Tools that get cluster credentials generate a context related to the name of the cluster.

 Tools that behave as such include: